TeliaDK/terraform-aws-microservice/README.md

-# TeliaDK - AWS compute module
+# TeliaDK - AWS microservice module

 Used for deploying microservices into AWS and utilise service discovery + service mesh (AppMesh)